shmiko/shmiko.github.io/_posts/2016-05-02-software-development-methodologies.md

 Radically innovative - Operation close eg. the introduction of new and innovative production solutions that are new to the industry

-See more at wikipedia: [Kaikaku](https://en.wikipedia.org/wiki/Kaikaku) Kaikaku
+See more at wikipedia: [Kaikaku](https://en.wikipedia.org/wiki/Kaikaku)

 **Some useful tools include....**